Ceremony in the Middlegate Room

 The room is fully accessable via lift from the Borough Hall atrium.
 A car park is located nearby along with on street parking.

-What will my Middlegate room ceremony be like with the current Government restrictions?
+What will my Middlegate room ceremony be like in Tier 1 - 3 restrictions?

 Please see below guidance that was set out by the Government and subsequent General Register Office guidance in relation to all marriages and civil partnerships.

 Any bookings that are made will be made under the below arrangements.
 The number of guests able to attend and what the ceremony will look like will be changed if restrictions allow.

 - Ceremonies can only take place in a COVID 19 secure environment – this means that risk assessments for all registration offices and approved venues, maximum capacity and control measures need to be in place and signed off by Hartlepool Borough Council Health & Safety prior to any ceremony being conducted.

 - In order to support the NHS Test and Trace programme Hartlepool Registration Service ask that the couple and guests 'check in' using the NHS Covid-19 mobile phone app.
 If someone is not able to access the app we will record their contact details (name and telephone number) as well as recording the time they enter and leave the ceremony venue.
 This information will be held safely and in compliance with GDPR regulations for a period of 21 days and then destroyed / deleted.

 - Social distancing rules of 2m will be observed within the venue and ceremony room.